6 Top Tips for Transitioning To A Vegan Diet

 5. Phase out meat slowly

-Try and reduce your meat bit by bit.
+One of our biggest tips for transitioning to a vegan diet is to reduce your meat bit by bit.
 Start off with having meat free Mondays, then move into meat-free lunches and possibly still having meat for dinner.
 Then, incorporate more veggie-based proteins in with your meat dishes such as tofu, tempeh, chickpeas or legumes.
 Next, slowly start to reduce the portions of meat you’re having and include some solely plant-based dishes.
 Eventually, increase the plant-based dishes and see how long you can spread out the meat dishes.

 6. Swap it, don’t stop it.